vados-dev/docker-actions/README.md

-# Hello world docker action
+# Hello world docker actions

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action prints  the name of a person to greet to the log.

 ## Inputs